dp-rho/GPUrun/README.md

 ```

 ### Pratical Example
-Consider the model defined with `Y[i] = rbinom(1, 1, pnorm((t(X[i,]) %*% beta)))`, for `i = 1:observation_size`.
-We can approximate beta using a Markov Chain Monte Carlo (MCMC) method to draw samples from the posterior distribution using Gibbs sampling.
+Consider modeling a binary variable Y defined with `p(Y=1) = Φ(X^T %*% β)`, i.e., logistic regression with dimension of data X having any arbitrary size `parameter_size`.
+We can instantiate this model in R using `Y[i] = rbinom(1, 1, pnorm((t(X[i,]) %*% beta)))`, for `i = 1:observation_size`.
+We can then approximate beta using a Markov Chain Monte Carlo (MCMC) method (specifically a Gibbs sampler) to draw estimate the posterior distribution.

-First, initialize the true Beta, X, and Y values.
+First, initialize the true beta, X, and Y values.

 ```
 set.seed(123)
-# The function used to generate a Y sample given X and Beta, this could be implemented more
+# The function used to generate a Y sample given X and beta.
+# Note that this could be implemented far more efficiently, however, this
-# efficiently, but it does not matter as it is only called once and this is conceptuall clear
+# function is called only once to create our outcome data and this method
+# is conceptually clear
 generate_sample_y <- function(X, beta) {
   Y <- numeric(observation_size)
   for (i in 1:observation_size) {